kube-zen/zen-lock/PROJECT_STRUCTURE.md

 **Zero-Knowledge First**: zen-lock prioritizes security and zero-knowledge principles above all else.

+**Zero-Knowledge Definition**: Zero-knowledge applies to the ZenLock CRD (ciphertext).
+API server/etcd cannot read the ZenLock CRD payload (ciphertext).
+Runtime delivery is plaintext by design (Kubernetes Secret + volume mount).
+Runtime delivery exposes plaintext to the workload and to any principal that can read the generated Kubernetes Secret.

 ### Key Principles

-- ✅ Source-of-truth never stored in plaintext (runtime Secret is plaintext by design)
+- ✅ Source-of-truth (ZenLock CRD) never stored in plaintext (runtime Secret is plaintext by design)
-- ✅ Ephemeral secrets with automatic cleanup
+- ✅ Ephemeral Kubernetes Secrets with automatic cleanup
 - ✅ Client-side encryption
 - ✅ Kubernetes-native patterns
 - ✅ No external dependencies

 **Limitations / Non-goals**: See [docs/FAQ.md](docs/FAQ.md) for positioning, limitations, and non-goals.
+See [SECURITY.md](SECURITY.md#known-security-gaps--trade-offs) for known security gaps and trade-offs.

 ## Version